 Their greater temporal resolution also makes them more sensitive to rapid movements in their environment.
 This is why they will typically have noticed the hare running over the field long before you even spot it.
 This is, of course, also helped by their wider visual field found to be up to 250° compared to humans only reaching c.
 180°.

 Does the myth hold true?

-By understanding how your dog works physically you automatically get a better understanding of his/her behavior.
-You might be able to improve your training methods or simply increase your understanding as to how a dog perceives the world.
+By understanding how your dog works physically you automatically get a better understanding of his/her behaviour.
+You might be able to improve your training methods, or simply increase your understanding as to how a dog perceives the world.